pragatipratishrutiswain/PID-7-BCG-Climate-and-Sustainability-Simulation/README.md

 # PID-7-BCG-Climate-Sustainability-Simulation
 ### Consulting | Data Analysis | Research | Stategic Thinking | Risk Mitigation | Decision Making | Investor Relation | Communication

+# Step 1 🎯
 ## Scenario for this program:
-𝟏. I am working as a junior consultant at BCG’s Climate & Sustainability practice.<br>
+𝟏. I work as a junior consultant at BCG’s Climate & Sustainability practice.<br>
 𝟐. I am working on a project for an automotive client called Fast Cars.<br>
 𝟑. My team includes Senior BCG leaders Lilly and Callie, who are highly experienced in the sustainability space and I’ll learn a lot by working with them.<br>
 𝟒. I am hoping for a promotion at work, and this is an exciting opportunity for me to showcase my consulting skills and knowledge of the climate action space!<br>